gohugoio/hugo/content/hosting-and-deployment/hosting-on-netlify.md

 ## Using Hugo Themes with Netlify

-The [`git clone` method for installing themes][installthemes] is not supported by Netlify and would require you to recursively remove the `.git` subdirectory from the theme folder, which would prevent automated compatibility with future versions of the theme.
+The [`git clone` method for installing themes][installthemes] is not supported by Netlify.
+If you were to use `git clone`, it would require you to recursively remove the `.git` subdirectory from the theme folder and would therefore prevent compatibility with future versions of the theme.

 A *better* approach is to install a theme as a proper git submodule.
 You can [read the GitHub documentation for submodules][ghsm] or those found on [Git's website][gitsm] for more information, but the command is similar to that of `git clone`: